sandrewTx08/rosanta-extension/README.md

 ### Solution

-RoSanta autobuyer track, compare, notify and display the newest free items from Roblox catalog then purchase before change its value.
+RoSanta autobuyer track, compare, notify and display the newest free items from Roblox catalog then purchase them before they change its value.

 ## Download